Fish and aquatic environment

 Flooding and regulation cause erosion of shorelines.
 The shorelines of regulated lakes and rivers are protected against erosion with supportive structures.
 Environmental management also includes the clearing of shorelines, as well as earth dams and submerged dams.

-By the end of 2022, about 364 kilometres of shoreline had been protected against erosion, while almost 1,000 kilometres of shoreline had been cleared for landscaping purposes.
+By the end of 2024, about 368 kilometres of shoreline had been protected against erosion, while over 1,000 kilometres of shoreline had been cleared for landscaping purposes.